» Posts in School Visits

 - Skype Talks — If you don’t have the time or resources, an alternative to an in-person visit is a virtual pow-wow.
 Quick.
 Easy.
 Fantastically futuristic.

 So there you go.
-Every school and situation is different, but I can adjust to your needs.
+Every school and situation is different (click here to read about a few past school visits), but I can adjust to your needs.
 Just contact me and we’ll hammer out the details.
 The only thing I require is that your students read, or start reading, at least one of my books.
 It makes the experience much more enjoyable for everyone.
 And, let’s be honest, you’re not inviting me to your school to show off my tap-dancing skills.
 (Or are you?)

 May 26, 2011